Wednesday, April 22, 2026

 What is the Cost?

-$150 per girl for Pima campers who register and pay from April 15th to May 1st.
+$150 per girl for Pima campers who register and pay before May 1st.

 There will be no refunds or partial refunds for any reason except for camp cancellation.